serverless/examples/aws-python-rest-api/README.md

 This template does not include any kind of persistence (database).
 For a more advanced examples check out the [examples repo](https://github.com/serverless/examples/) which includes DynamoDB, Mongo, Fauna and other examples.

-## Setup

-Run this command to initialize a new project in a new working directory.

-`sls init aws-python-rest-api`

 ## Usage

 ### Deployment